≡ Menu

 Plus…

-Even if your dog isn’t exhibiting any “signs” of exposure, it’s important to understand that your dog’s body will take a few hours to absorb and process the chocolate before any symptoms may arise.
+Even if your dog isn’t exhibiting any “signs” of exposure, it’s essential to understand that your dog’s body will take a few hours to absorb and process the chocolate before any symptoms may arise.
+This is why if your dog ate chocolate just now, as a safety precaution, we here at IndulgeYourPet always advise our readers to reach out to their local veterinarian immediately so that they can have a professional observe their symptoms.

 For example:

-• Gourmet dark chocolate may be said to be good for humans, but it’s definitely bad for your dog (or cat).
+• Gourmet dark chocolate may suit humans, but it’s terrible for your dog (or cat).
 This is also a high-risk chocolate.

-• Milk chocolate doesn’t have as much of the bad stuff, but if your dog has eaten a lot, it can become dangerous.
+• Milk chocolate doesn’t have as much bad stuff, but it can become dangerous if your dog has eaten a lot.

 Other products like…